sidchaini/Astronomical-Classification-PLASTICC/README.md

 ## Prerequisites

-Python3+, numpy, pandas, matplotlib, sk-learn, keras, tensorflow 2+ and scikitplot.
+Python 3.6+, numpy, pandas, matplotlib, sk-learn, keras, tensorflow 2+ and scikitplot.
 For example, for 3 authors, the directory structure is as follows:
 <pre>
 Astronomical-Classification-PLASTICC